jundalisay/sp/content/en/research/diogenes/lives/chapter-34.md

 How could his tomb be shown in Megara?

-XII.
-The following were some of his doctrines.
-He used to assert that there were four elements, fire, water, earth, and air.
-And that that is friendship by which they are united, and discord by which they are separated.
-And he speaks thus on this subject:
+<sup>12</sup> He asserted that:
+- there were 4 elements, fire, water, earth, and air.
+- they are:
+  - united by friendship
+  - separated by discord

 Bright Jove, life-giving Juno, Pluto dark,
 And Nestis, who fills mortal eyes with tears.

+Jove is fire
+Juno is earth
+Pluto is air
+Nestis is water

-Meaning by Jove fire, by Juno the earth, by Pluto the air, and by Nestis water.
-And these things, says he, never cease alternating with one another; inasmuch as this arrangement is perpetual.
-Accordingly, he says subsequently:
+These things alternate with one another; inasmuch as this arrangement is perpetual:

 Sometimes in friendship bound they coalesce,
 Sometimes they’re parted by fell discord’s hate.

+The sun is:
+- a vast assemblage of fire
+- larger than the moon

+The moon is disk-shaped

-And he asserts that the sun is a vast assemblage of fire, and that it is larger than the moon.
-And the moon is disk-shaped; and that the heaven itself is like crystal; and that the soul inhabits every kind of form of animals and plants.
-Accordingly, he thus expresses himself.
+The heaven itself is like crystal

+the soul inhabits every kind of form of animals and plants.

 For once I was a boy, and once a girl.
 A bush, a bird, a fish who swims the sea,

-XIII.
-His writings on Natural Philosophy and his Purifications extend to 5,000 verses.
+<sup>13</sup> His writings on Natural Philosophy and his Purifications extend to 5,000 verses.

 His Medical Poem to 600.